Last Updated: 2026.02.06

 Hotline Operational Process

-Once we receive a concern from the Fast Retailing Hotline, we aim to respond to each complainant within 24 hours.
+Once we receive a concern through the Fast Retailing Hotline, we aim to respond to each complainant within 24 hours.
 The communication can be via SMS, email, phone or other tools, depending on the technology situation in the region.
 Fast Retailing investigates the grievance to identify the underlying issue and takes appropriate remedial action.

 When we identify a human rights violation, our Sustainability and Production departments ask factories to make improvements and corrections in line with International Labor Organization Fundamental Conventions, local labor laws and our Code of Conduct for Production Partners.
 After investigation and agreement with the factory, we inform the complainants of the action and agreement with the factory on how to address the issue raised.
 We also ask the complainants to inform us if the actions are not implemented or if the issues reoccur.